The Policy Lab projects

 Investigators: Jenny M Lewis, Emma Blomkamp, M. Nur Sholikin (PSHK - Indonesian Center for Law and Policy Studies)

-The Policy Lab, in collaboration with PSHK – the Indonesian Centre for Law and Policy Studies, is leading a study on the policy-making process in Indonesia for the Knowledge Sector Initiative.
-This study aims to inform a shared understanding of the concept of the policy cycle and of how policy-making works in practice in Indonesia.
+The Policy Lab, in collaboration with PSHK – the Indonesian Centre for Law and Policy Studies, led a study on the policy-making process in Indonesia for the Knowledge Sector Initiative.
+This study aimed to inform a shared understanding of the concept of the policy cycle and of how policy-making works in practice in Indonesia.
 It will be used by the Knowledge Sector Initiative (a joint commitment between the governments of Indonesia and Australia) in their work to strengthen the quality of public policies through the better use of research, analysis and evidence.
+More information...

 Collective Self-Regulation in Complex Social-Ecological Systems